tpoisot/ms_proba_networks/ms/maintext.md

 @haer14], or ecosystem functioning [@duff02].
-To a large extent, the description of ecological networks resulted in the emergence of questions about how functions and properties of communities emerged from their structure, and this stimulated the development of a rich methodological literature {==need refs==}, defining a wide array of structural properties.
+To a large extent, the description of ecological networks resulted in the emergence of questions about how functions and properties of communities emerged from their structure, and this stimulated the development of a rich methodological literature [see *e.g.*
+@jord13], defining a wide array of structural properties.

 Given a network (*i.e.* a structure where nodes, most often species, are linked by edges, representing ecological interactions) as input, measures of network